It has never been a more challenging time to run a voluntary organisation in London.

 Never has London’s not for profits needed to be more wised up about bricks and mortar to survive and to deliver for their communities.
 Do contact the Ethical Property Foundation to see if we can help your organisation.
 We offer free online and tailored 1:1 advice plus free workshop training, as well as affordable consultancy services such as property health checks and trustee training, to assist charities with more complex needs.

-The Ethical Property Foundation is delighted to be bringing a free workshop to Southwark in the up and coming months and we look forward to seeing you soon.
-We will post further details here as the workshop takes shape.
+The Ethical Property Foundation is delighted to be bringing a free workshop to Southwark on 3rd December and we look forward to seeing you soon.
+You can see more details about the workshop here.
 London deserves a vibrant and successful voluntary sector and as everyone knows, Southwark is the big and beating heart of our capital.

 Antonia Swinson is the CEO of Ethical Property Foundation. #epf4charities The London Charity Property Survey 2018 is available es a free download from the EPF website